-With so many streaming services out there, keeping track of which TV shows, movies, or channels that you can access can be overwhelming, if not impossible.
-Even if services like Hulu or Netflix do pique your interest, they can also make a large dent in your wallet too.
+With so many streaming services to choose from, keeping track of which TV shows, movies, and channels are available where can be overwhelming, if not impossible.
+And even if popular services like Netflix, Hulu, or Amazon pique your interest, they can also leave a massive dent in your wallet, especially if you plan to subscribe to more than one.

 Looking for a movie?

-Being the source of all the content for Vizio’s WatchFree service, which comes bundled on its 4K TVs, Pluto offers an enticing collection of more than 250 channels and thousands of free movies and TV shows for the low, low price of absolutely nothing (except your time watching ads), which has only gotten better since it started rubbing elbows with major network broadcasters.
+The freemium service combines live TV with on-demand content that might interest many subscribers.
+Being the source of all the content for Vizio’s WatchFree service, it also offers an enticing collection of more than 250 channels and thousands of free movies and shows for the low, low price of absolutely nothing (aside from a few ads).
+Best of all, the service has only gotten better since it started rubbing elbows with major network broadcasters.
 Let’s dive deeper.

 What is Pluto TV?

-Owned by Viacom as of March 2019 and unrelated to the little tiny planet that could, Pluto TV is a live-TV streaming service, not entirely unlike Sling TV and such competitors as DirecTV Now, Hulu+ Live TV, or other similar services.
-But unlike those services which offer streaming access to channels you’d find on cable TV, Pluto TV offers free content mainly curated from what’s already available online.
-In this way, it’s similar to Rabbit TV, though that service costs $24 per year.
-Pluto TV launched in 2014 and picked up steam fairly quickly.
-The service has more than 20 million active users as of November 2019, making it the largest free TV streaming service in the U.S. That number can only grow as Pluto nears a launch in Latin America, the first beneficiaries being Brazil by year’s end.
+Owned by Viacom as of last year, and unrelated to the little tiny planet that could, Pluto TV is a live-TV streaming service, not entirely unlike Sling TV and competitors such as DirecTV Now and Hulu+ Live TV.
+But unlike those services, which offer streaming access to channels you’d find on cable TV, Pluto TV offers free content mainly curated from what’s already available online.
+In this way, it’s similar to Rabbit TV, though without the associated cost.
+Pluto TV launched in 2013 and picked up steam fairly quickly.
+The service has more than 28 million active users as of November, making it the largest free TV streaming service in the U.S. That number can only grow as Pluto nears a launch in Latin America, the first beneficiaries being Brazil by year’s end.

-On Pluto TV, you’ll find content from channels you recognize, as well as some you’ve likely never heard of if you don’t watch a lot of online videos.
-Even those who already subscribe to a live TV streaming service may find it useful thanks to the curated layout, though this will depend on your personal preferences.
+With Pluto TV, you’ll find content from channels you recognize, as well as some you’ve likely never heard of.
+Even those who already subscribe to a live TV streaming service may find it useful thanks to its curated layout, though this will depend on your personal preferences.

-In March 2020, Pluto shook things up with a user interface overhaul that streamlined the entire process for content discovery and playback.
-The chief theme in navigation is linearity, with the service making it possible to jump into any of its main live TV categories — sports, movies, news, entertainment, comedy — with just one or two clicks.
-This philosophy extends to the video-on-demand UI, which offers up more playful categories like “rom coms”, all the while retaining the spirit of the traditional TV guide.
+In March, Pluto shook things up with a user interface overhaul that streamlined the entire process for content discovery and playback.
+The chief theme in navigation is linearity.
+The service makes it possible to jump into any of its main live TV categories — sports, movies, news, entertainment, etc. — with just one or two clicks.
+This philosophy extends to the video-on-demand UI, which offers more playful categories like “rom coms” while retaining the traditional TV guide’s spirit.
+In October, Pluto TV added four new channels, including CMT Equal Play, The Bob Ross Channel, The Design Network, and a channel dedicated to one of Netflix’s most popular shows, Narcos.

-Additionally, you’ll now be able to specify your favorite channels to save you from weeding through its 250-plus channel list, and you can also save individual shows, clips, and movies to a watch list.
-Once you finally decide what you’re watching, Pluto now offers a preview panel to show more information like the cast list, directors, and trailers.
+Additionally, you’ll now be able to specify your favorite channels, saving you from having to weed through its 250-plus channel list.
+You can also save individual shows, clips, and movies from more than 100,000 hours of unique programming to a watch list.
+Once you finally decide what you’re watching, you can also access a preview panel that shows more information, such as the cast list, directors, and trailers.

 How is Pluto TV different than Vizio’s WatchFree?

 Basically, WatchFree is Pluto TV — it’s just included on Vizio TVs out of the box, and it works slightly differently than the app does on other devices.
-On Vizio TVs, WatchFree shows up as an input, similar to how your cable box, a streaming device like a Roku or Apple TV, or a game console would.
-All of the programming you’ll find on WatchFree is exactly the same as on Pluto since it’s the melting pot of content that drives it.
+WatchFree shows up as an input on Vizio TVs, similar to how your cable box, a streaming device like a Roku or Apple TV, or a game console would.
+All of the programming you’ll find on WatchFree is the same as on Pluto since it’s the melting pot of content that drives it.
 Aside from the name and a few Vizio-specific differences in the interface, most of what you read here also applies to WatchFree.

 Which channels are available?

-You’d expect to chew through the content library of a free service quickly, but there’s a lot to explore on Pluto, especially with more than 175 content partners on board providing entertainment across 240-plus channels.
+You’d expect to chew through the content library of a free service quickly.
+Still, there’s a lot to explore on Pluto, especially with more than 175 content partners on board providing entertainment across 250-plus channels.
 Looking through the Pluto TV guide, channels are separated into groups by similarity.
 You’ll find some relatively standard categories like news, sports, movies, entertainment, and comedy.
 Others are more internet-friendly, like the Chill Out, Life + Style, and Geek + Gaming sections.

 Sports coverage is less conventional — you’re not going to find the likes of ESPN here.
 Instead, you’ll find choices like Fight, World Poker Tour, Impact Wrestling, a dedicated Sports News network, Glory Kickboxing, and the Big Sky Network.
 DAZN recently signed a deal to provide an original weekly series on Pluto TV, and there’s potential for that partnership to expand down the line.
 Pluto has recently added an official PGA Tour channel with 24/7 coverage of one of golf’s biggest tournaments.

-In the Entertainment section, there are reruns of reality and documentary shows alongside episodes of Dennis the Menace, Thunderbirds, and other older TV shows.
+There are reruns of reality and documentary shows alongside episodes of Dennis the Menace, Thunderbirds, and other older TV shows in the Entertainment section.
 Among those various channels, you’ll also find Wipeout, a network that only shows reruns of the popular game show and various iterations from different countries, as well as Nosey, which shows reruns of The Jerry Springer Show and The Maury Show, among others.
-Meanwhile, the Curiosity section features Science TV, Docu TV, Xive TV, and even a NASA live stream.
-New additions include Pluto TV Sitcoms, offering a selection of older comedies like 3rd Rock from the Sun and The Lucy Show, and a Spanish-language channel called Pluto TV Cine.
+Meanwhile, the Curiosity section features Science TV, Docu TV, Xive TV, and even a NASA livestream.
+New additions include Pluto TV Sitcoms, which offers a selection of older comedies like 3rd Rock from the Sun and The Lucy Show, and a Spanish-language channel called Pluto TV Cine.

-That type of hyper-focused network is par for the course with Pluto TV, which also features Stand Up — a channel dedicated only to stand-up comedy, Anime All Day, and a channel dedicated to “fails.”
-Other similar channels include Slow TV, which shows relaxing imagery, Pluto TV Travel, and Cats 24/7, which is pretty self-explanatory.
-Check back during notable seasons like Christmas and you’ll likely see new temporary channels or a festive explosion of holiday-themed content to enjoy, which is all the more reason to keep checking back for what’s new.
+That type of hyper-focused network is par for the course with Pluto TV, which also features Anime All Day and Stand Up, a channel dedicated to stand-up comedy.
+Similar channels include Slow TV, which shows relaxing imagery, Pluto TV Travel, and Cats 24/7, which is pretty self-explanatory.
+Check back during notable seasons like Christmas, and you’re likely to see new temporary channels or a festive explosion of holiday-themed content to enjoy, which is all the more reason to keep checking back for what’s new.

 What devices can I use to watch?

-If you’d rather watch on your TV, a number of devices including Roku (which recently struck a deal with Pluto to bring over more exclusive content), Apple TV, Amazon Fire TV, Chromecast, Android TV devices, and the PlayStation 4 offer Pluto TV apps.
+If you’d rather watch on your TV, several devices including Roku, Apple TV, Amazon Fire TV, Chromecast, Android TV devices, and the PlayStation 4 offer Pluto TV apps.
 Smart TVs from Samsung, Sony, and Vizio are also supported, with the company’s website saying that more are on the way.
-Not all Pluto TV channels are available on all platforms.
+Not all Pluto TV channels are available on all platforms, however.

 What about on-demand content?